Life insurance for estate planning

 Establish beneficiaries

-Name beneficiaries who will need financial support when you’re gone.
+Name beneficiaries who’ll need financial support when you’re gone.
 Many people list their spouse, children, or a family trust.

 Decide who should own the policy

 In most cases, the insured should own the policy so that they can make any desired changes over the policy’s lifetime.
-However, when using an ILIT, the trust should be the owner of the policy for estate tax benefits.
+However, there are cases where you may want to name a trust, your spouse, or another family member as the policy owner.

 Discuss with professionals